-What kind of OSHA courses does OSHA Outreach Courses offer?
+What kind of OSHA courses do OSHA Outreach Courses offer?

 OSHA Outreach Courses currently offer an extensive list of 400+ online safety training courses and resources.
 The courses and training camp lasts from half a day to several weeks, depending on the type of training, certification, and level.

-Individuals can earn wallet DOL cards after completing their online OSHA 10-hour or 30-hour courses.
-Here are some of the other benefits of signing-up with Osha Outreach Courses:
+Individuals can earn wallet DOL cards after completing their OSHA certification online.
+Here are some of the other benefits of signing up with Osha Outreach Courses: